-Allen Krughoff stunned the crowds in Boulder at Nationals in January with a breakout ride that put him in fifth place in the Elite Men’s race, right behind teammate Jamey Driscoll.
+Allen Krughoff stunned the crowds in Boulder at Nationals earlier in January with a breakout ride that put him in fifth place in the Elite Men’s race, right behind teammate Jamey Driscoll.
 Then, he found himself shocked when, after a photo shoot (he’s a photographer by day), he checked his phone and found a barrage of congratulatory texts, calls and tweets, all saying the same thing.

 Unbeknownst to Krughoff, the night before, after a last minute plea to USA Cycling to be considered for the Worlds team, he was selected as the final member of the squad, which includes, barring Krughoff, racers with at least one Elite or Under-23 National Championship title to each of their names.
 Not bad company, and Krughoff was delighted even with only two weeks to get flights booked and make plans to not only race the UCI World Championships of Cyclocross (“Our Olympics,” as he calls it).